topcoder-platform/legacy-challenge-processor/ReadMe.md

 - KAFKA_ERROR_TOPIC: The kafka error topic.
 - CREATE_CHALLENGE_TOPIC: the create challenge Kafka message topic, default value is 'challenge.notification.create'
 - UPDATE_CHALLENGE_TOPIC: the update challenge Kafka message topic, default value is 'challenge.notification.update'
-- CREATE_CHALLENGE_RESOURCE_TOPIC : The kafka topic to which to write create challenge resources events, default value is 'challenge.action.resource.create' (This topic exists in https://lauscher.topcoder-dev.com/ and can be used for testing)
-- COPILOT_ROLE_UUID: The Copilot role UUID, default value is 'bac822d2-725d-4973-9714-360918a09bc0' ( the same value should be set for the corresponding configuration value in legacy-challenge-resource-processor at https://github.com/topcoder-platform/legacy-challenge-resource-processor/blob/develop/src/common/utils.js#L10)
-- OBSERVER_ROLE_UUID: The Observer role UUID, default value is 'bac822d2-725d-4973-9712-360918a09bc0' ( the same value should be set for the corresponding configuration value in legacy-challenge-resource-processor at https://github.com/topcoder-platform/legacy-challenge-resource-processor/blob/develop/src/common/utils.js#L10)
-- BUSAPI_URL: The event bus API URL
 - AUTH0_URL: Auth0 URL, used to get TC M2M token
 - AUTH0_AUDIENCE: Auth0 audience, used to get TC M2M token
 - TOKEN_CACHE_TIME: Auth0 token cache time, used to get TC M2M token